radar/guides/gem-development.md

     got: "nothing."

-Our _bin/gem\_name_ file is empty, which results in this Nothing Travesty.
+Our _bin/foodie_ file is empty, which results in this Nothing Travesty.
 Get rid of the `print "nothing"` line and replace it with all the code required to run our CLI, which consists of two lines:

-    require 'gem_name/cli'
+    require 'foodie/cli'
-    GemName::CLI.start
+    Foodie::CLI.start

 Boom!
-When we run `bundle exec cucumber features` again it will whinge that there's no _gem\_name/cli_ file to require.
-Before we go into what this file does, we should explain the code on the _other_ line of the _bin/gem\_name_ file.
+When we run `bundle exec cucumber features` again it will whinge that there's no _foodie/cli_ file to require.
+Before we go into what this file does, we should explain the code on the _other_ line of the _bin/foodie_ file.
 The `start` method fires up our `CLI` class and will look for a task that matches the one we ask for.

  Ok, so it's therefore obvious that the next step is to create this file, but what does it do?

-This new _gem\_name/cli.rb_ file will define the command line interface using another gem called `Thor`.
+This new _foodie/cli.rb_ file will define the command line interface using another gem called `Thor`.
 Thor was created by Yehuda Katz (& collaborators) as an alternative to the Rake build tool.
 Thor provides us with a handy API for defining our CLI, including usage banners and help output.
 The syntax is very similar to Rake.
 Additionally, Rails and Bundler both use Thor for their CLI interface as well as their generator base.
 Yes, Thor even does generators!

 For now we'll just look at how we can craft a CLI using Thor and then afterwards, if you behave, we'll look at how to write a generation using it too.

 ## Crafting a CLI

-Let's define the _gem\_name/cli.rb_ file now like this:
+Let's define the _foodie/cli.rb_ file now like this:

-    module GemName
+    module Foodie
       class CLI < Thor

       end